kajak1/BEM/README.md

-Mesh network based communicator utilizing Bluetooth technology
+Communicator based on a mesh network utilizing Bluetooth technology